PK-cod3ch3mist/ASCII-Media-Player/CONTRIBUTING.md

 - Was the problem in video rendering/subtitle display/video controls?
 - What was the expected output?

-If some infromation is not available to you, you should mention that too.
+If some information is not available to you, you should mention that too.

 ## Responding to issues